Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 While well-intentioned, you’d be better off focusing on showcasing specific examples of how you’ve demonstrated these qualities through your accomplishments.

-Tip #8 – Highlight your transferable skills
+Highlight your transferable skill

 Problem-solving, leadership and communication, for example, are valuable in nearly every industry.
 Highlight skills like these, emphasizing how they can benefit the position you’re targeting, even if it’s in a different role than you’ve previously held.

-Tip #9 – Choose a readable font
+Choose a readable font

 In some ways, presentation matters as much as content.
 After all, if the hiring manager can’t read your resume, what’s the point?
-A poorly chosen font could be an instant turn off.
+A poorly chosen font could be an instant turn-off.

 To be safe yet stylish, give one of these classic sans-serif fonts a try: